brandonwisnicki/infinarray/README.md

 `parseLineFn: (line: string) => T`: Converts the text string to the generic type of the `Infinarray` object.
 This is called on every element split by the `delimiter` (default: `JSON.parse`)

+`stringifyFn: (value: T) => string`: Converts the item type into a string that can be inserted into the underlying data file.
+You should _not_ include the delimiter in this function as Infinarray automatically handles it already. (default: `JSON.stringify`)

 `randomFn: () => number`: A function that returns a value in [0, 1].
 This is used for randomly sampling values (default: `Math.random`)

+`readonly: boolean`: When this is false, Infinarray is allowed to manipulate the contents of the array through the `push` command. (default: `true`)

 `maxElementsPerCheckpoint: number`: The maximum number of elements that a single checkpoint can reference.
 The cache stores a all of the data reference by a single checkpoint, so increasing this will increase your memory footprint. (default: `4096`)